Stephanie Waring: Career

 Waring is known for portraying Cindy Cunningham in Hollyoaks, taking over the role from Laura Crossley in 1996.
 She initially played the role until 2000 and returned briefly in both 2002 and 2004.
 In May 2008 it was announced Waring would return to the serial on a regular basis after executive producer Bryan Kirkwood felt the serial needed to bring back some established characters.
 Cindy's return aired on 9 June 2008.
 Waring appeared as her character in the second series of Hollyoaks Later.
-In March 2010 it was announced Waring would leave the role temporarily for maternity leave, her exit aired on 24 September 2010 and she returned to the serial 9 March 2011.
+In March 2010 it was announced Waring would leave the role temporarily for maternity leave; her exit aired on 24 September 2010, and she returned to the serial 9 March 2011.
+On 8 April 2024, Waring announced that she had been axed from the soap as part of the show's cast reduction, but was assured that Cindy would not be killed off.
+Her final scenes aired in September 2024.
 In 2018, she was a contestant on series 10 of Dancing on Ice and was second to be eliminated.